Food from Peru Food from Peru

 Cilantro: Fresh cilantro leaves are used generously in Peruvian cuisine, adding a vibrant, herbal flavor to sauces, marinades, and garnishes.

-Food from Peru: Savor the Best of Peruvian Cuisine Rocoto Pepper
+Food from Peru Rocoto Pepper

 Rocoto Pepper: Rocoto is a spicy chili pepper used in Peruvian cuisine, contributing heat and flavor to various dishes, including rocoto relleno.